ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 algorithm could alternatively
 seek publication as an Informational or Experimental RFC via the Internet Research Task Force (IRTF).
 In general, these proposals are expected to be less mature than ones that follow the procedures in this document.
-Documentation of deployed congestion control algorithms that cannot be changed by IETF or IRTF review are invited to publish as an Informational RFC via the Independent Stream Editor (ISE).
+Authors documenting deployed congestion control algorithms that cannot be changed by IETF or IRTF review are invited to publish as an Informational RFC via the Independent Stream Editor (ISE).